 - Calculating the time from lightning to thunder applies only to that one strike; it says nothing about the "distance to the storm"

-- Anvil lighting can occur more than 100 miles from the parent thunderstorm
+- Lightning can strike more than 100 miles from the parent thunderstorm

 What is a Thunderstorm Anvil?

 The anvil gets its name from a tool used for thousands of years -- the blacksmith anvil.
 Smith anvils are very heavy blocks on which hot metals can be hammered into desired shapes.
 The classic thunderstorm typically acquires a shape similar to a blacksmith anvil, hence the shared name.
 All thunderstorms have an anvil, but not all thunderstorm anvils look the same.